perssongroup/handbook/docs/computing/hpc.md

 Under the condo accounts condo_mp_cf1 (56 cf1 nodes) and condo_mp_es1 (1 gpu node), we have exclusive access to certain Lawrencium nodes.
 If you do not know which of these node groups you are supposed to be running on, you probably shouldn't be running on Lawrencium.
 Additionally, we have the ability to run on ES1 GPU nodes at low priority mode (es_lowprio).

 ##### Accessing Software binaries
-Software within BRC is managed through modules.
+Software within LRC is managed through modules.
 You can access precompiled, preinstalled software by loading the desired module.
 ```
 module load <module_name>
 ```